-Second Visit: Your orthodontist will explain the treatment plan and the braces suitable for your condition.
-Before braces are fitted, separators (small plastic ‘doughnuts’) are placed between your molars for a week to create spaces for the molar bands.
+Your orthodontist will explain your treatment plan in detail, and the braces suitable for you.
+Before we fit your braces, separators (small plastic ‘doughnuts’) are placed between your molars for a week, to create space for the molar bands.

-Third and Fourth Visits: Bands are cemented and brackets are bonded to the front of your teeth.
+Bands will be cemented and brackets bonded to the front of your teeth.